SpongePowered/SpongeDocs/source/server/spongineer/commands.rst

 /sponge config          Alters a global, world, or a dimension     sponge.command.config
                         config.
 /sponge entityinfo      Shows the type and the some additional     sponge.command.entityinfo
-                        information about the block you are
+                        information about the entity you are
                         looking at.
 /sponge heap            Dumps the JVM heap.                        sponge.command.heap /sponge mods            Lists currently installed forge mods.      sponge.command.mods